loopsocial/firework_sdk_official/README_v2.md

    	</style>

-g. app:titlePosition - {alignBottom:below}: When attribute showTitle is set to true, then app:titlePosition="alignBottom" will align the bottom of TextView displaying title to the bottom of the thumbnail and app:titlePosition="below" will align the top of the TextView displaying title to the bottom of the thumbnail.
+[x] app:titlePosition : When attribute showTitle is set to true,  app:titlePosition="alignBottom" will align the bottom of TextView displaying title to the bottom of the thumbnail and app:titlePosition="below" will align the top of the TextView displaying title to the bottom of the thumbnail.

-h. imageStyle - An optional attribute that can be used to define corner radius of the image.
-At present, only radius is supported.
+[x] imageStyle : You can specify corner radus by providing image style.
+Refer to an example below.
+The default radius is 10dp

 ```app:imageStyle="@style/ThumbnailStyle"```